 As the above quote states “Genchi Genbutsu” simply means "go and see."
 It is one of the foundational principles of the Toyota Production System.
 It suggests that in order to truly understand a situation, you need to go to the gemba or, the “real place,” where work is done.

 The common approach to management is for the manager to summon those involved to his office, discuss the situation, and make a decision.
-What genchi genbutsu says is that, in order to make good decisions the mangers need to go to the physical location where there is a problem or that is a focal point for a needed decision.
-Gench genbutsu values practical experience over theoretical knowledge, and places on emphasis on the decision makers seeing, and getting to know the problem themselves.
+What genchi genbutsu says is that in order to make good decisions the managers need to go to the physical location where there is a problem or that is a focal point for a needed decision.
+Genchi genbutsu values practical experience over theoretical knowledge, and places an emphasis on the decision makers seeing, and getting to know the problem themselves.

-In his book about managemnent Tim Hindle gives the five golden rules of gemba management:
+In his book about management Tim Hindle gives the five golden rules of gemba management: